 Is there any maintenance required on my PV System?

 Your PV System has no moving parts, so it requires virtually no maintenance.
 In most cases, occasional rain will rinse the dust and pollen off the modules.
 The system is monitored in real-time using a smartphone app and is capable of notifying us immediately should there be a problem.

 What is the warranty on my PV Solar System?

 The solar modules are covered by a 12 or 25-year manufacturer product warranty and 25-year performance warranty.
 The balance of the system (Inverter, optimizers, mounting hardware) is covered by a 12-year warranty.
 Warranty extension up to 20 or 25-years is available if desired.
 Our installation is warrantied for 10-years against leaks or other installation related problems.

 What happens if I sell my home?

 Most home-buyers will be thrilled with the prospect of free electricity.
 This fact increases the value of your home and provides you in most cases with a much higher return on your investment compared to a kitchen or a bathroom remodel.
-This is not usually the case with a leased Solar System.
-Our company does not recommend and does not market leased systems.
+This is not usually the case with leased solar systems.
+Our company does not recommend and does not market leased solar systems.